Kitware/VTK/IO/Cesium3DTiles/README.md

 # vtk3DTilesWriter - Convert a multiblock dataset to the 3D Tiles format.

-Currently, to create a valid 3D Tiles dataset we may need aditional
+Currently, to create a valid 3D Tiles dataset we may need additional
 conversions: from GLTF to GLB and from GLB to B3DM.
 We can use JavaScript tools to do these conversions.